 It’s now more about how the jewel makes you feel.
 You might already know which piece you’d like to save, but will this be only temporarily or forever?

-Narrow down your ‘forever’ collection to a handful of extra special pieces, with the view to reassess your ‘temporary’ collection in the not too distant future.
+Narrow down your ‘forever’ collection to a handful of extra special pieces, with the view to reassessing your ‘temporary’ collection in the not too distant future.
+Before you sell inherited jewelry, you can enjoy the most out of it.

 3. Find a Buyer

 When you know which items you’re happy to sell, we can assist you.
-We know how significant your jewels are to you, so we’re determined to conduct their safe sale to save you time and ensure you’re pleased.
+When you sell inherited jewelry, We know how significant your jewels are to you. so we’re determined to conduct their safe sale to save you time and ensure you’re pleased.
+We will help you in how to determine the value of estate jewelry, the inherited jewelry tax, jewelry appraisal everything.

 As you repack your jewelry box with the remaining temporary and forever pieces, think of how you can start wearing them on a more frequent basis.
 You might decide to wear a particular necklace daily,